PHSKC-APDE/HEAL_Parks_Analysis/2023/README.md

 Notes:

-- user counts are subject to over and under counting due to
+- user counts are subject to over and under counting due to how observations were conducted and aggregated
+- If an individual is observed doing a different activity in the second half of a quarter than the first half, these will be counted as distincti activities, and so not averaged.
+This can results in slightly higher counts of people engaged in actities than the average user counts.

 ### rate of user activity